dsett/FedSentencing/README.md

 The next step was to learn DASH, testing back and forth to see what different lines in their model examples accomplished.
 Part of the trick was to learn how to bind my data to examples where they made up the data in the example, or relied on a different format.
 Underneath certain functions, one had to infer that loops were being run in python under the hood.

-### REFLECTIONS
+### REFLECTIONS & FUTURE DIRECTIONS

-Through this project, I became more familiar with Numpy and Pandas, different data formats (sav, spss, txt, ASCII, etc), and how to prepare and clean data.
-That was the first half of the project.
-The second half involved teaching myself how to use DASH, which I found to be an espcially exciting and interactive way of presenting data that also has the advantage of incorporating stylistic features from html and css.
+I found DASH to be an especially exciting and interactive way of presenting data that also has the advantage of incorporating stylistic features from html and css.
 Because DASH isn't integrated with Jupyter Notebooks, I wrote the code in Sublime and tested in a local host, which was not as smooth a workflow.
 Right now that is the downside of DASH.

-Although I have not yet gotten to that stage, from the preliminary research and working sketches I developed in Photoshop, I gained a bigger picture sense of how to fit different components together in a website.
-And I gained a greater appreciation of the flexibility of python, and the vast array of tools that are built with it as a base (in comparison to say R, which is more exclusively stats focused).
+There is certainly more to explore.
+A future stage of this project would allow comparison of Southern District data with other districts such as the Eastern District of NY through a slider function; and yet another version would compare stats in the Southern District over time, specifically for the past 16 years (for the current app, the dataset is 2015 sentences).
+Many different variables can be explored.
+And beyond these DASH apps, I would like to create a heat map, and a visualation involving a US map.
+I also plan to embed the two apps in this project, and future ones, in a website.